marijnvanderwekken/InterfaceCalibrationTest/README.md

 ---

 To use this:
-- Run from /Interface directory
+- Run the scripts from /Interface directory.
-- Run /FastApi/Server.py or /Websocket/Server.py (not at the same time :))
+- With python3 run: /FastApi/Server.py or /Websocket/Server.py (not at the same time)
 - Open index.html with your Browser (refresh when restarting the server scripts)
 ---